Investigating High-Energy Proton-Induced Reactions on Spherical Nuclei: Implications for the Pre-Equilibrium Exciton Model: High-Energy Proton Reaction Modeling

-Furthermore, the adjusted parameters lead to not only differences in specific reaction channels, but to the total non-elastic channel as well.
-Consider the difference in total non-elastic cross section for protons incident on niobium between the TALYS default, other evaluation databases, and the TALYS adjusted case, as given in Figure \ref{talys45_tot} \cite{Kirby1966,Trzaska1991,Wilkins1963,JENDL,ENDF}.
-The adjusted case argues for an increased high-energy cross section.
-While below 50 MeV, the adjusted calculation seems quite reasonable, above 50 MeV it is evident that there is a large discrepancy between it and the other predictions.
-However, it should be noted that the evaluations are all heavily constrained by a singular high energy data point, which may not fully represent reality.
-Nonetheless, they suggest that there should be less confidence in extension of the adjusted TALYS fit to far-from-target residual products such as Kr, Se, and As.
-Unfortunately, it is not possible to derive any $^{93}$Nb(p,non) data points from summed residual product cross sections measured in this work for comparison.
+Unfortunately, it is not possible to derive any $^{93}$Nb(p,non) data points from summed residual product cross sections measured in this work for a more in-depth fit comparison.
 The presented cross section results are not exhaustive enough for this calculation since stable and very short-lived isotope production was not measured.
-This potential non-elastic cross section issue does not discredit the procedure shown here but instead emphasizes that the approach suggested in this work is not meant to be on par with complete reaction evaluations.
+This potential non-elastic cross section issue, or the possible high-energy theoretical shortcomings, do not discredit the procedure shown here but instead emphasize that the approach suggested in this work is not meant to be on par with complete reaction evaluations.
 In general, this approach is a holistic and realistic methodology, grounded on observables and experimental data, that experimenters can perform to benefit theory and support further predictive work.
 Although, it is clear that the niobium fitting is an extreme case and looking at the total non-elastic cross section for protons incident on lanthanum in Figure \ref{La_non} instills more confidence in this overall fitting process \cite{Kirby1966}.

 A worthwhile different way of continuing study on the departure of equal matrix elements for neutron-induced or proton-induced reactions may be to systematically study one reaction channel, instead of all reaction channels simultaneously as in this work.
 Hence, one could investigate whether (p,n) reactions for different nuclides would show the same exciton adjustment trends discovered here.